 Sweet corn is a summer season crop in the temperate regions.
 However, it can be cultivated around the seasons in the tropical belt.
 In the US markets, fresh corn ears appear on the shelves by May and last until September.
 Fresh cobs in the form of vacuum packs or processed canned kernels may also be sold frozen in the markets all around the year.
 The cob generally available as yellow, white, or bicolor seed types.
 One may also buy them from neighborhood retailers, or for even more enthusiasts, may collect from the "pick-your-own" farms from the local farmers.

 Fresh baby corns usually come in small packages wrapped in a plastic paper.
 Try to buy medium sized, firm, and fresh arrivals.

 While buying, look for well-formed ears with light green color tight husks and clean, golden-brown silks.
-Gently pull down the husk from the tip-end to check for color as well as underneath milk-stage of kernels.
+Gently pull down the husk from the tip-end to check for color as well as the stage of kernels underneath.
 You may buy fresh-husked cobs wrapped in plastic paper.
 Look for the harvest date; buy only if they are fresh as the kernels soon turn sugars to starch and lose their sweet, juicy flavor.
 Avoid if the husk is dry as it indicates the old stock and hence out of flavor.
 Do not buy overly matured cob either.

 Once at home, use them as early as possible.
 If you have to store, keep them in the refrigerator, preferably along with its husk, to maintain flavor, taste, and moisture.
 They stay well for up to two to three days if stored at 90 percent humidity 32 °F.

 Organic produce would not necessitate washing.
 Just remove the husk and silk, and use it as a vegetable.
-However, you may wash the husked cob in cold running water or dipping them in salt-water for about 15-20 minutes.
+However, you may wash the husked cob in cold running water or dip them in salt water for about 15-20 minutes.
 Mop them dry using a paper towel.